mjcull/R4H2O/manuscript/introduction.md

 Alternatively, you can sign-up for a free account to access the [cloud version](https://rstudio.cloud/) of R Studio.
 This account will give you full access to R Studio and R in your browser without the need to install any software.
 The cloud version is fully functional but not very fast.
 Installing R and RStudio on your laptop is the preferred method.

 ## Downloading the workshop material
 All resources for this workshop are available on the [https://github.com/pprevos/r4h2o/](GitHub) website.
-GitHub is a popular repository for computer code and associated information that allows developers to share their work and contribute to other projects.
+GitHub is a popular repository for computer code and associated information that allows developers to share their work and collaborate.

-You can download the documents by clicking on the 'clone or download' button and unzip the files to your computer.
+You can download the documents by clicking on the 'clone or download' button and extract the files to your computer.
 You can open the RStudio project file to begin the workshop and start playing with the data and code.

 For those using the cloud version of RStudio, click on the arrow next to the 'New Project' button and select 'New Project from GitHub Repo'.
 Copy the URL of this repository in the text field and hit enter.
 After a little while, RStudio will open the project.

 If you understand how to use Git, then feel free to fork and clone the repository.
 Feel free to create an issue or pull request if you find errors or like to provide additional content.

-E> Install R and RStudio and download the workshop materials.
+X> Install R and RStudio and download the workshop materials.